 Benefits Of BlockChain In Supply Chain Management

 Any transaction with trust issues could potentially be improved with blockchain technology.
 Supply chain management is full of these types of transactions that require hundreds or thousands of partners to run their business at maximum efficiency.
-McKinsey highlighted three areas where blockchain in the supply chain can make a difference.
+McKinsey highlighted four areas where blockchain development for supply chain management can make a difference.

 Increasing Processes Speed

 Many supply chain processes, especially at lower levels of the supply chain, are slow and almost entirely paper-based.
 Think of the logistics industry.
 Blockchain technology in the supply chain can replace these manual processes with continuous digital processes that provide new levels of visibility and transparency.